foolyc/PyKDL/README.md

 # tips

-- just a basic bindings for KDL use in python3, default parameter/function overload/data type converting have not been processed.
-- besides, Joint.None is changed to Joint.NoJoint.
+- Joint.None is changed to Joint.NoJoint.
 - fk and ik can be used as a function as the module without any solver established in python level.